IntroductionA guide to the times and distances on the Greenstone and Caples Tracks and information on side trips that can be done from the tracks.

 McKellar Hut to Lake Howden

-From McKellar Hut the track skirts to the left of Lake McKellar and through forest to Howden Hut on the Routeburn Track (bookings are essential from October - April).
+From McKellar Hut the track skirts to the left of Lake McKellar.
+It then goes through forest to the Routeburn Track junction/Lake Howden outlet.

 Caples/Steele Creek Junction to Greenstone Hut via Steele Creek